 The butter will melt and divide the dough into distinctive layers when you bake the prepared mixture.
 Therefore, people also call the puff pastry made from this dough “leaf pastry.”
 It will be super buttery with a flaky, delicate, and crispy crust.

 You may also want to apply puff pastry dough to make napoleons or desserts calling for puff pastry!
-Although it is time-consuming, it is always the type of dough that chefs usually use to make pastries because it is worth the time you spend!
+Though time-consuming, it is always the type of dough that chefs usually use to make pastries.

-“Phyllo” is a Greek word that means “leaf.”
-It describes the texture of this dough, which is super thin and light as a leaf.
+“Phyllo” is a Greek word that means “lea”, describing the super thin and light texture of this dough.
 It is famous for making pastries and crispy pie crust for meat pies.
 The making process will include stretching the dough into thin and transparent pieces.

 Phyllo dough resembles puff pastry, but the dough mixture does not contain any butter.
-The maker will add butter or fat later to separate the layers.
+People will add butter or fat later to separate the layers.
 They will layer many phyllo sheets and brush each of them with butter or oil before bringing them to the oven.

 You should use phyllo dough to make some delectable dessert dishes in Middle Eastern cuisine.
 Baklava is one of the most popular desserts using this type of dough.